Rosewood Neighbors Concerned About Crime in Their Community

-One of the suspects, Darrell Robinsonwas caught and taken into custody.
-He is facing a whole list of charges.
-Robinson faces multiple charges including Burglary - first degree and Grand Larceny for breaking into Gilberts house on Holt Dr. ; Armed robbery for an incident on two notch and another Burglary... in addition to charges with Richland County Sheriff's Office, including a weapons charge.
+One of the suspects, Darrell Robinson, was caught and taken into custody.
+Robinson faces multiple charges including burglary, first degree and grand larceny for breaking into the house on Holt Dr., Armed robbery for an incident on two notch and another burglary.
+Robinson is also charged by Richland County Sheriff's Office for a weapons charge.

 But the other thief in a jacket with the flag on it is still on the loose.

-Gilbert is not the only one with some sleepless nights.
-Mandy Sessions and her husband Jeremy have lived down the street for five years and never had a problem. until about 6 months ago.
-Since then they have had at least three encounters with theives.
+She is not the only one with some sleepless nights.
+Mandy Sessions and her husband Jeremy have lived down the street for five years and never had a problem, until about 6 months ago.
+Since then they have had at least three encounters with thieves.

 The Sessions built a garage and Jeremy says one day a man just walked right into his garage and looked around while he was in there.
 He says he even bought Mandy a gun to protect herself.
 Out of frustration he posted a sign in his yard to warn anyone who tries to steal from them, that they would be shot.

 He says they have stepped up overt and covert operations in the area.
-He says, "Basically anytime we see an increase in reported crime, we make sure we move resources to address it."
+"Basically anytime we see an increase in reported crime, we make sure we move resources to address it," Roberts says.

-Even though her gate and house were locked, Gilbert says she's taken some extra steps too.
+Even though her gate and house were locked, the homeowner says she's taken some extra steps too.
 She says, "I've got another camera, an alarm system, I've replaced the locks and strengthened the doors and done as much as I can to secure the house again."

-Nieghbors and police feel it will take a community effort to fight the crime.
-Gilbert says, "None of my neighbors saw or heard anything.
+Neighbors and police feel it will take a community effort to fight the crime.
+The victim says, "None of my neighbors saw or heard anything.
 I'm in a fairly well lit area with cars coming by.
 It wasn't late at night and so I think that we all just need to look out for each other and help law enforcement when things do happen."

 Members of the community are also organizing roll call meetings to stay on top of things and try to prevent crime.
-If you recognize the person in Gilbert's video, you are asked to call crime stoppers at 1-888-crime-sc.
+If you recognize the person in the video, you are asked to call crime stoppers at 1-888-CRIME-SC.

 (© 2017 WLTX)